Pradyum1999/Pradyum1999.github.io/_portfolio/state-estimation.md

 ![plotE](/assets/images/E.png)

 ## Evaluation Metrics & Code
 I have included the major steps & evaluations for the project in this blog.
-For a detailed look & other metrics, check out the notebook file at my Github. [here](https://github.com/Pradyum1999/CL653---State-Estimation-Project/blob/main/CL653_Report.ipynb)
+For a detailed look at the code, check out the notebook file at my Github. [here](https://github.com/Pradyum1999/CL653---State-Estimation-Project/blob/main/CL653_Report.ipynb)